How to Start Investing In Real Estate at a Young Age (or a “Young at Heart” Age)

 I’m going to tell you a secret: Old people like ambitious young people.

 Whatever the reason, it is a fascinating and powerful phenomenon.
 Use this to your advantage!
-Begin to build relationships with the older investors who have come before you and graduated from the school of hard knocks.
-Let their failures teach you to avoid (or fix) your own.
+Build relationships with older investors who have graduated from the school of hard knocks.
+Let their failures teach you how to avoid or fix your own.

 There are two great places that you can start building these relationships today: locally and online.